ovrclk/edgenet-environment/README.md

 Each update will prompt to run `direnv allow`

 #### Adding keys
+!!!Upon first call to direnv it will generate default key `test`

 Use `akash` executable ONLY to manage keys.
 For example
 ```shell